UFC 328: Ukrainian submits Asturian; Strickland dethrones Chimaev

 The technology of the arm triangle: biomechanics and precise execution 🥋

 The arm triangle applied by the Ukrainian is a submission technique that combines blood pressure and joint leverage.
-From the closed guard, he trapped the Asturian's arm against his neck, using his legs to compress the carotid artery and the elbow.
+From closed guard, he trapped the Asturian's arm against his neck, using his legs to compress the carotid artery and elbow.
 The 45-degree angle at the hip generated torque on the joint, forcing the tap.
 This movement requires synchronization of muscle groups: hamstrings to close the triangle and lats to maintain pressure.
 Precision in the grip was key to preventing escapes.

 Strickland and his recipe: knockout to the ego and rebound title 🏆